PrincetonUniversity/lucid/readme.md

 ### The source code

 Lucid's compiler source code is in ``/src/``.
-The top level compiler is defined in ``/src/bin/Compiler.ml``.
+The compiler's main function is in ``/src/bin/Compiler.ml``.
 It calls modules in ``src/lib/``.
 Here are the libraries related to the parts of the compiler described in the paper:

 - syntax (Section 3): ``/src/lib/frontend/syntax.ml``